scsper/carpool/docs/specs.md

 * Start Date/Time
 * Location
 * Description
+* Recurring

 ###### Rides
 These are driven by people to services.

+Rides are created by drivers or administrators.
+They have the following information:
+* Make of car
+* Model of car
+* Leave time, date
+* Return time, date
+* Driver

 ###### People
 People can create and join rides.
 They must be approved to join the group by an administrator.

 #### Necessary Features
 * Email reminders